jaredly/geometricart/Roadmap.md

+Make a shape style that is "within [these shapes]" with a shared variable called `shapeCenter`

 VISUAL BUG
 0.754 in export doc `5len8yytkvr`
 we're losing some shapes.
 Not getting colored.

+FIxEDDDDD

 Yeah ok so to debug the adjustment logic.